UbiquityRobotics/ubiquity_main/Doc_Installing_ROS_on_Ubuntu_on_VirtualBox.md

 		sudo mount /dev/cdrom /cdrom
 		ls /mnt

-	Fire off the `VBoxLinuxAdditions.run` script:
+	Fire off the `VBoxLinuxAdditions.run` script, which may take a few minutes: cd /path..to/VBOXADDITIONS*
-        cd /path..to/VBOXADDITIONS*
+		sudo ./VBoxLinuxAdditions.run
-		sudo ./VBoxLinuxAdditions.run     # Takes a few minutes
+-------------------------------------------- the following does not work, no response from vboxguest
  * Do the following and check that the VERSION and LINUXVERSION match what you have installed:

         # check loaded modules